-The Mines of Moria expansion set for The Lord of the RingsTM TCG comes in 63-card starter decks (there are two different ones), and 11-card booster packs.
+The Realms of the Elf-lordsTM expansion set for The Lord of the RingsTM TCG comes in 63-card starter decks (there are two different ones), and 11-card booster packs.

 Each 11-card booster pack contains 1 rare card and a mixture of 10 uncommon and common cards.